 Classic keto french toast recipe made with Aldi Keto bread!
 It's so good and only 3 net carbs!
 You have got to try this easy keto french toast with zero carb bread!
 For more keto-friendly goodies, check out my Keto Chocolate Mousse for Two or my Keto Broccoli Salad with Tomatoes and Feta!

 *This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases.
 Please see my disclosure for details*.

-I’m so excited to share this keto French toast with you!
-It’s such a simple, classic recipe, but so satisfying and perfect for that French toast craving.
+I'm so excited to share this keto French toast recipe with you!
+It's such a simple, classic recipe, but so satisfying and perfect for that French toast craving.
 And the best part?
-It’s only got 3 grams of net carbs per serving!
-So if you’re following a keto lifestyle, you can enjoy French toast without worry!
-And even if you’re not doing keto, you can still enjoy this French toast while cutting back on sugar!
+It's only got 3 grams of net carbs per serving!
+So if you're following a keto lifestyle, you can enjoy French toast without worry!
+And even if you're not, you can still enjoy French toast while cutting back on sugar!

 What kind of bread should be used for keto French toast?

 The key to this keto French toast recipe is in the bread.
 In this case, we're using L'Oven Fresh Zero Net Carb Multiseed Bread from Aldi.
 This post isn't sponsored -- I just love this bread!
 Of course, if you're unable to find this particular bread, you can use any other Keto-friendly bread you can find!
 Another great option is Franz Keto Bread, which is also zero net carbs.
 But whatever low-carb bread that you use, this French toast will definitely be a go-to brunch treat!

 Using keto bread is an easy way to make this classic breakfast dish keto friendly!
 Because all of the carbohydrates in the Zero Net Carb bread come from dietary fiber, the bread contains zero net carbs.
 But what does that mean?

 What are net carbs?